Re-configuring the past, drifting into the future, connecting different worlds, and shaping the profile of a fictitious ethnic group.

 Bröselmaschine – Gitarrenstück

-taking inspiration from folk tunes and living together in a commune in Duisburg (1971, Pilz)
+Inspired by folk tunes and life in a commune in Duisburg.
+(1971, Pilz)

 Jon Hassell – Blues Nile

-minimalism meets non-Western folk and electronics (1977, Lovely Music, Ltd.)
+Minimalism meets non-Western folk music and electronics.
+(1977, Lovely Music, Ltd.)

 Hiroshi Yoshimura – Feel